Asylum support at Middlesbrough Council

 The Home Office decides where asylum seekers get to live while they wait for a decision on their asylum claim.
 They are also responsible for making sure asylum seekers' support needs are met.

 Asylum seekers are placed in different areas of the United Kingdom.
 Each of these areas has a different housing provider that is responsible for housing refugees.
 Since September 2019, the provider in Middlesbrough is Mears.

 Middlesbrough Council is a local authority.
 We are not responsible for deciding where asylum seekers live, what support they get, or the decisions that are made on asylum claims.
 But we take our responsibility for the wellbeing of all people in Middlesbrough very seriously.
-We always try to understand local circumstances, and the LAASLO team are there to help those who have received, or are waiting for, a decision.
+We always try to understand local circumstances, and we are there to help those who have received, or are waiting for, a decision.